runemadsen/runemadsen-2012/writings/printing-code/index.md

 * Please participate.
 I will try to give my honest opinion, and you should try your best to give me yours.
 This also means doing the readings.

 * In this class I highly encourage you to take on the role as an artist and independent thinker: This means that you will need to find a delicate balance between thought and tool.
+Building your own tools is great (and highly encouraged), but please don't surrender to technology just because you can.
+You are in control, and your thought process should guide your designs.

 Inspirational Reading
 ---------------------